ruiboy/rffl/README.md

-# Getting Started with Create React App
+FFL app with React Hooks.
+Just a toy at this stage.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).